AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-42/acsd-55628-upload-file-company-registration-form-replace-file-customer-attribute-storefront.md

 ## Issue

-Issue in replacing a file for a customer attribute on the storefront.
+Unable to replace a file for a customer attribute on the storefront.

 <u>Steps to reproduce</u>: